The imam standing on a floor above those he leads in prayer

 2. Are the prayers invalid if the qibla remains on the second floor?

-The prayers of those who are led in prayer are valid as long as they stand on the first floor and are able to follow all of the imam's actions.
+The prayers of those who pray on the first floor are valid as long as they are able to follow all of the imam's actions.

-The right thing to do is to leave the mosque as it is because the location of the imam on the second floor in this scenario does not nullify the validity of his prayer or that of those he leads.
+The right thing to do is to leave the mosque as it, because the location of the imam on the second floor in this scenario does not nullify the validity of his prayer or those he leads.